 As discussed above in Part I, Item 1, "Business - U.S. Mortgage Insurance Regulation - GSE Oversight - GSE Eligibility Requirements," on July 10, 2014, the FHFA released for public input the proposed PMIERs.
 As announced by FHFA, the PMIERs are expected to take effect 180 days following the publication date of the final PMIERs (the "Effective Date").
-Prior to the Effective Date, each private mortgage insurer will be required to either (i) certify to the GSEs that it fully complies with the PMIER financial requirements as of the Effective Date, or (ii) obtain GSE approvals on a transition plan detailing how it will comply with the financial requirements not later than 2 years following the publication will likely occur during the first half of 2015, making the Effective Date sometime in the second half of 2015.
+Prior to the Effective Date, each private mortgage insurer will be required to either (i) certify to the GSEs that it fully complies with the PMIER financial requirements as of the Effective Date, or (ii) obtain GSE approvals on a transition plan detailing how it will comply with the financial requirements not later than 2 years following the publication date (the "Compliance Date").
+We understand that each GSE will publish its own set of PMIERs and that final publication will likely occur during the first half of 2015, making the Effective Date sometime in the second half of 2015.
 As of the Effective Date, each MI, including NMIC, will have to comply with the financial requirements or have a GSE-approved transition plan in place.